 - Step 3: Distribute the stick-on chits among the participants at random. - Step 4: Ask the participants to start placing the chits according to the 3 elements of trafficking on the respective charts - (1) Activities, (2) Means, and (3) Purpose. - Step 5: Show the following table in a slide in a power point presentation -

-Trafficking in Persons Definition Sec.
-370, IPC

-- Exploitation - prostitution or other forms of sexual exploitation, forced labour or services, slavery or practices similar to slavery, servitude, or the forced removal of organs.
+Key Elements Sec.
+370, IPC Purpose (any of these) - Why they do it Exploitation - prostitution or other forms of sexual exploitation, forced labour or services, slavery or practices similar to slavery, servitude, or the forced removal of organs.